35+ Yummy Lentil Recipes

 Preparation & cooking

-You can use canned or dried lentils, both varieties are convenient and perfect for a multitude of dishes.
-Canned are ready-to-use for a quick meal, while for the dried version it’s important to rinse lentils in cold water, pick over to remove debris, then drain before cooking.
+You can use canned or dried lentils; both are convenient and perfect for a wide range of dishes.
+Canned lentils are ready-to-use for a quick meal, while the dried version requires rinsing lentils in cold water, picking over to remove debris, and then draining before cooking.

-Below a rough estimate of the cooking time for each type of lentils, and here more tips about how to cook lentils.
+Below is a rough estimate of the cooking time for each type of lentil, and here are more tips on cooking lentils.

 • Brown lentils: 30 minutes.